Azure-Samples/openai-end-to-end-baseline/README.md

    - Enter a question
    - The response should echo your question with 'Echo' appended

-### Deploy to Azure Machine Learning online endpoint
+### Deploy to Azure Machine Learning managed online endpoint

 1. Create a deployment in the UI